Young Happy Couple Slicing Bread Loaves in Sunlit Kitchen | God's Meaning of Sanctification | Intimate Relationships

 Chelom Leavitt

-Chelom Leavitt is an assistant professor at Brigham Young University.
+Chelom Leavitt is an associate professor at Brigham Young University.
 She studies healthy sexuality in committed relationships.
 Her recent publications include cross-cultural work on sexual mindfulness and women’s sexual response cycles.
 She has a J.D from BYU and a Ph.D. from Penn State.

 On Key